 In 1990 I found my way into the grocery decor business.
 Grocery stores were starting to dress up for their customers.
 I contracted to Commercial Design Systems doing interior graphics and design This was great fun because I was using all my talents in one job.
 I was able to assist with the design, create large graphics, all of which were hand painted.
 Many times I did the faux painted walls and perimeter striping.
 I did all the renderings and quite often did the photography of the finished project.
 But that fancy shopping experience didn't last for ever.

-There have always been three things I've wanted to do.
+In my life there has been three things I've wanted to do.
 Be an artist, be a musician and be a truck driver.
 As of this writing, 2019, I've been driving a truck for 11 years.
 For the most part I shut down the studio and it became a bit of a tomb.
-I covered up my etching press and the easels sat unused for several years.
+I covered up my etching press and the easels.
+They sat unused for several years.
 I rarely went in.
 I was in fact lost.
 I took sketchbooks on the road with me but eventually music replaced the sketchbooks.
-I had written songs since I was a teenager but it was never serious.
+I had been writing songs since I was a teenager but it was never serious.
 I guess you could say it was music that rescued me and gave me hope.
-I certainly enough to write about.
+I certainly had enough to write about.

 The economy has been trying to make a comeback for several years now despite the current uncertainty in the White House, I'm hoping to find my way back into the wholesale art world.
 Traveling reps seem to be a thing of the past so I'll be doing it old-fashioned way.